-The Greensboro real estate market is a place where rents are on the rise as housing prices begin to decline.
+The Greensboro real estate market is a place where both rents and housing prices are on the rise.
 These dynamics are creating the potential for increased yields for the buy-and-hold investor seeking opportunity in one of the most affordable real estate markets in North Carolina.

 Greensboro is part of the Piedmont Triad (along with Winston-Salem and High Point) in the central part of North Carolina.
 The city is small enough for people to know their neighbors, yet large enough to be home to a thriving economy.
-Numerous corporate headquarters and a stable job market make Greensboro a great place for both families and business.
+Numerous corporate headquarters and a stable job market make Greensboro a great place for both workers and business.

-That’s good news for real estate investors, since baby boomers and millennials make up two of the strongest demographics for renters.
+That’s good news for real estate investors.
 Millennials in Greensboro make up about 30% of the population.
-The city is diligently working on attracting and retaining even more millennials to boost the size of the workforce and keep Greensboro moving forward.
+The city has been diligently working on attracting and retaining even more workers to boost the size of the workforce and keep Greensboro moving forward.

 Key Population Stats:

-- City of Greensboro is home to nearly 300,000 residents with about 771,000 people residing in the Greensboro-High Point metropolitan area.
+- City of Greensboro is home to nearly 300,000 residents with more than 776,000 people residing in the Greensboro-High Point metropolitan area.